maxenko/SodiumUE4/README.md

 # About SodiumUE4
 An easy to use public and private cryptography plugin for Unreal Engine 4 based on libsodium.

 It currently works only on Win64 builds of UE4.
 Eventually Mac and Android is planned.
+The plugin is very simple (due to portable nature of libsodium), so it works on most versions of UE4.

+Last tested on: **4.19.2**

 ## Installation